hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/permissions.md

 - Default: **ASK**
 - Access to your screen _without_ going through xdg-desktop-portal-hyprland.
 Examples include: `grim`, `wl-screenrec`, `wf-recorder`.
 - If denied, will render a black screen with a "permission denied" text.
 - Why deny?
-For apps / scripts that might maliciously try to capture your screen without your knowledge by using Wayland protocols directly.
+For apps/scripts that might maliciously try to capture your screen without your knowledge by using Wayland protocols directly.

 #### plugin
 - Default: **ASK**